HolyMan-17/tsuserverOLE/README.md

 	- Toggles 'ambiance' or server-side looping.
 While on, allows new clients joining an area to hear a set song once it loops without needing to play it themselves.

 #### Testimony Recording
-* A new feature in tsuserverCC - you can now record testimonies and play them back with automatic formatting!
+* This feature comes from vanilla TsuserverCC - you can record testimonies and play them back with automatic formatting!
 * You can now record your testimonies by putting in IC `//[Your Testimony Title]`.
 Formatting works just as normal, and this will automatically do the WT woosh.
 * While recording, you can add new statements by putting in IC `+[Your Statement]`.
 These will show up as if you're just normally testifying for the first time.
     - If you're paired and want your partner to have a statement, have the pair add the statement instead.
 (Make sure they are also a CM.)